 He previously worked for WRAP, where he led the Construction Waste Prevention programme, Sustainable Procurement, Manufacturing, and Products & Materials Programmes; and has a proven and independently audited track record in initiating and delivering projects that have demonstrated the business case for adopting and embedding more sustainable procurement policies and criteria into tenders and contracts.

-- Product and service providers shifting business models to respond
+- Suppliers and service providers that shift business models to drive and respond to circular economy requirements

 RCO Member Rate: $300